-Section 5 Immunizations
+Section 6 Immunizations

 ALL students entering the Bucyrus City School District MUST have proof of required vaccinations or a completed exemption form PRIOR to starting school as required by law.
 Your child will NOT be allowed to attend school without this information.
-The Crawford County Health Department will check students' records and inform those parents whose child does not have the necessary immunizations.
-Any questions about immunizations or waivers should be directed to the Principal.
+The school nurse will check students' records and inform those parents whose child does not have the necessary immunizations.
+Any questions about immunizations or waivers should be directed to the school nurse.

-The Crawford County Health Department will conduct vision, hearing, and other screenings at various grade levels.
+The school nurse will conduct vision, hearing, and other screenings at various grade levels.
 If concerns arise from the results of the screening, referral letters will be sent to the parents.
-Health department nurses are available as resources for health information for families.
-The phone number is 419-562-5871.